pnp/blog/content/post/how-to-break-and-change-list-item-permission-using-power.md

   Read                       1073741826
   Full Control               1073741829
   -------------------------- ------------------------

-**1. Create a variable and set User Title or if you have any list column then you can use it.**
+1. Create a variable and set User Title or if you have any list column then you can use it.

 {{< image alt="Step5.png" src="images/blog/how-to-break-and-change-list-item-permission-using-power/Step5.png" >}}

-**2. Call API to get a user ID and filter it by the above-declared user name.**
+2. Call API to get a user ID and filter it by the above-declared user name.

 {{< image alt="step6.png" src="images/blog/how-to-break-and-change-list-item-permission-using-power/step6.png" >}}
 It will return an object as below,